FernandoJAlves/FEUP-AIAD/README.md

 # FEUP-AIAD
-The projects develop in the curricular unit AIAD
+The projects developed in the lecture AIAD